 tlv name platform-type ! device-sensor filter-list lldp list lldp-list tlv name system-description ! device-sensor filter-spec lldp include list lldp-list device-sensor filter-spec cdp include list cdp-list ! device-sensor accounting device-sensor notify all-changes !

-1. Add switch as a network device in "Administration>Network Resources>Network Devices".
-Use the radius server key from the switch as shared secret in Authentication Settings:
+.
+Use the radius server key from the switch as a shared secret in Authentication Settings:

-2. Enable Radius probe on the profiling node in "Administration>System>Deployment>ISE node>Profiling Configuration".
-If all PSN nodes should be used for profiling, enable the probe on all of them:
+.
+If all PSN nodes must be used for profiling, enable the probe on all of them:

-In order to verify if profiling is working correctly, please refer to "Operations>Authentications" on ISE:
+In order to verify if profiling is working correctly, refer to Operations > Authentications

-First the device was authenticated using MAB (18:49:00).
-Ten seconds later (18:49:10) it was reprofiled as Cisco-Device and finaly after 42 seconds since first authentications (18:49:42) it received Cisco-IP-Phone-8941 profile.
-As a result ISE returns Authorization Profile specific for IP Phones (Cisco_IP_Phones) and Downloadable ACL that permits all traffic (permit ip any any).
-Please note that in this scenario the unknown device has basic access to the network.
-It can be achieved by adding mac address to ISE internal endpoint database or allowing very basic network access for previously unknown devices.
+First, the device was authenticated using MAB (18:49:00).
+Ten seconds later (18:49:10) it was reprofiled as a Cisco-Device, and finally after 42 seconds since the first authentications (18:49:42), it received Cisco-IP-Phone-8941 profile.
+As a result, ISE returns Authorization Profile specific for IP Phones (Cisco_IP_Phones) and Downloadable ACL that permits all traffic (permit ip any).
+Note that in this scenario the unknown device has basic access to the network.
+It can be achieved by adding a Mac address to ISE internal endpoint database or allowing very basic network access for previously unknown devices.

-Initial profiling took around 40 seconds in this example.
-On the next authentication ISE already knows the profile and correct attributes (permission to join voice domain and DACL) are applied instantly, unless ISE receives new/updated attributes and it needs to reprofile the device again.
+Note: Initial profiling took around 40 seconds in this example.
+On the next authentication, ISE already knows the profile, and correct attributes (permission to join voice domain and DACL) are applied instantly unless ISE receives new/updated attributes and it must reprofile the device again.

-In "Administration>Identity Management>Identities>Endpoints>tested endpoint" you can see what kind of attributes were collected by Radius probe and what their values are:
+you can see what kind of attributes were collected by the Radius probe and what their values are:

-As you can observe the total Certainty Factor computed is 210 in this scenario.
-It comes fromt the fact that endpoint matched also Cisco-Device profile (with total certainty factor of 30) and Cisco-IP-Phone profile (with total certainty factor of 40).
-Since profiler matched both conditions in profile Cisco-IP-Phone-8941, certainty factor for this profile is 140 (70 for each attribute according to profiling policy).
+As you can observe, the total Certainty Factor computed is 210 in this scenario.
+It comes from the fact that the endpoint also matched the Cisco-Device profile (with a total certainty factor of 30) and the Cisco-IP-Phone profile (with a total certainty factor of 40).
+Since the profiler matched both conditions in profile Cisco-IP-Phone-8941, the certainty factor for this profile is 140 (70 for each attribute according to profiling policy).
 To sum up: 30+40+70+70=210.

 switch#sh cdp neighbors g1/0/13 detail ------------------------- Device ID: SEP20BBC0DE06AE Entry address(es): Platform: Cisco IP Phone 8941 , Capabilities: Host Phone Two-port Mac Relay Interface: GigabitEthernet1/0/13, Port ID (outgoing port): Port 1 Holdtime : 178 sec Second Port Status: Down Version : SCCP 9-3-4-17 advertisement version: 2 Duplex: full Power drawn: 3.840 Watts Power request id: 57010, Power management id: 3 Power request levels are:3840 0 0 0 0 Total cdp entries displayed : 1